sindresorhus/round-to/readme.md

 Type: `number`

-Number to adjust.
+The number to adjust.

 #### precision

 Type: `number` *(Integer or infinity)*

-Number of decimal places.
+The number of decimal places.